Structure of the Governing Body and its Responsibilities

 5: Links with other organisations: as a Governing Body we have a role in developing links with external organisations including DASP and the LA.

-If you feel you have the qualities to be a school Governor please speak to the Clerk, Mrs Claire Warne, or the Chair, Mrs Hilary Harrold, who will be pleased to advise you of any vacancies and how to apply for these.
+If you feel you have the qualities to be a school Governor please speak to the Clerk, Mrs Claire Warne who will be pleased to advise you of any vacancies and how to apply for these.